-MFA, MA/PhD English Education, and the MAS programs do not have a language requirement.
+MFA Creative Writing, MA/PhD English Education, and MAS Film and Media Studies programs do not have language requirements.

 Students who fail the exam may petition the Graduate College to retake the exam.
 The petition should include why the student failed, what the student will do to prepare for the next exam (i.e., new book, dictionary, tutoring, etc.), and why the exam is needed.
 Note: Only two petitions to retake the exam are allowed.
 Normally, the student should allow three months to study for the next exam.
 In order to be eligible for the second or third examination, the student must submit a petition electronically via their iPOS.
 The academic unit and Graduate College must approve this prior to the reexamination.